ValidMind for validation 3 — Developing a potential challenger

 ROC Curve Champion Vs Challenger

-The ROCCurve:champion_vs_challenger test evaluates binary classification performance by plotting the ROC curve and calculating AUC for each model on the test dataset.
-The results show ROC curves for log_model_champion and rf_model, each compared against the random-classification baseline.
-The chart reports an AUC of 0.70 for log_model_champion and 0.78 for rf_model, with both curves remaining above the diagonal reference line across the plotted range.
+The ROCCurve:champion_vs_challenger test evaluates binary classification performance by plotting the ROC curve and calculating the AUC for each model on the test dataset.
+The results show ROC curves for log_model_champion and rf_model, each compared against the random-classification reference line.
+The displayed AUC values are 0.67 for log_model_champion and 0.78 for rf_model, and both curves remain above the diagonal baseline across most of the false positive rate range.

 Key insights:

-• Random forest shows higher AUC: rf_model records an AUC of 0.78 versus 0.70 for log_model_champion, indicating stronger ranking performance on the test dataset.
+• Challenger shows higher AUC: rf_model records an AUC of 0.78 versus 0.67 for log_model_champion, indicating stronger class separation on the test dataset in this comparison.

-• Both models outperform random baseline: Each ROC curve lies above the 0.5 random benchmark, and both reported AUC values exceed 0.5.
+• Both models outperform random: Both ROC curves lie above the random baseline and both AUC values exceed 0.5, showing discriminative ability for each model.

 Figures